-Table 1.3: Carbon stocks and annu al carbon flux l by states for th e Pacific region.
-Stocks and annu sy states for th ie i denie regioni
+Table 1.3: Carbon stocks and annual carbon flux by states for the Pacific region. hav by states for the racine region.

 1 Note: These sequestration numbers differ slightly from the numbers found in Chapter 2, as a function of when the FIA measurements were compiled.